 Several features distinguish the Willow Creek charter school experience from a traditional District experience:

 - Parent involvement is highly encouraged.
 This support can be manifest in a variety of ways from working in the classroom to driving on field trips to assisting at fund raising events.

 - Willow Creek is the beneficiary of an extraordinarily diverse student body.
 There is no significant majority of any specific socio-economic group.
 As a result,students of a variety of backgrounds and beliefs learn to work together and support each other.

 What is a charter school?A charter school is a public school that provides instruction in any combination of grades, kindergarten through grade twelve.
 Parents, teachers, or community members may initiate a charter petition, which is presented to and approved by a local school district governing board.
 The law also allows, under certain circumstances, for county boards of education and the State Board of Education to be charter authorizing entities.Specific goals and operating procedures for a charter school are detailed in the agreement between the charter authorizing entity and the charter developer.
 A charter school is exempted from many of the statutes and regulations that apply to school districts.
 Students enroll in charter schools on a voluntary basis.

-- As a relatively new school (2012-13 is our twelfth year) and a small school, parents,students and staff have a strong voice in the direction the school will follow.
+- Parents,students and staff have a strong voice in the direction the school will follow.
 Working with the Willow Creek Board of Directors (in addition to being a public school, Willow Creek is also a 501(c)(3) non-profit organization), parents and staff, and sometimes students, are able to shape the school in the image that the community desires.
 Rarely does one have this opportunity in public education.

 Are charter schools part of the public education system?Yes.
 Charter schools are under the jurisdiction of the Public School System, as specified in California Education Code Section 47615.